pageSwanson/homepage/resume.md

 ### Product & Test Engineering Intern / Texas Instruments - Dallas, TX
 <span>05 / 2016 → 08 / 2016</span>

-- __Designed an internal web portal__ to process and archive data from a test device spreadsheet.
+- __Designed an internal web portal__ to process and archive data from a test device specification spreadsheet.
 Built a text parser to support decision trees and report creation for a team of 5 engineers (Python)
 - __Created tests with mock requests__ and included form sanitization and server-side input type expectations (Promise, Requests, regex)

 <!--